vankngo/vankngo.github.io/_posts/2023-02-03-twitter-data-analytics.md

 The first dataset of each month has 22 columns: Tweet id, Tweet permalink, Tweet text, time, impressions, engagements, engagement rate, retweets, replies, likes, user profile clicks, URL clicks, hashtag clicks, detail expands, permalink clicks, app opens, app installs, follows, email tweet, dial phone, media views, media engagements.
 The second dataset has 19 columns which are mentioned above except Tweet id, Tweet permalink, and Tweet text, also the time column is replaced with a date in the second data set.

 First, some variables are eliminated due to their relevance and inaccuracy.
 The first dataset is used to visualize time series data by hours and weekdays in detail.
 The second dataset is used to summarize the data over months.
-Each dataset is a union of 5 sub-datasets.
+Each dataset is a union of five sub-datasets.

 ### 2. Analytics: